Polikkox/Online-Chat-App/README.md

 # Online-Chat-App
 Chat	application	that	allows	to	handle	multiple	chat	clients	simultaneously.
-In	particular, connected	clients	can:	list	the	members	already	logged	in,	log	in,	exchange	messages	with	other	logged	in	users.
+In	particular, connected	clients	can:	list	the	members	already	logged	in,	log	in,	exchange	messages	with	other	logged	in	users and sent images thru chat.
+Server also archive all exhcange messages in database.
 The	chat	server	can	accept	and	maintain	connections	to	all	the	clients	and	relay	chat	messages	between	them.
 Used	technologies:	Spring	Boot,	Spring	Security,	Websocket,	PostgreSQL	database	and	STOMP library.